 Looking to the future - We will continue to evolve our approach to community support, ensuring our investments benefit our credit union and our communities.
-We look forward to new opportunities in the new year and are hopeful for more community events and volunteer opportunities.
+We look forward to new opportunities in 2023.

 Enterprise risk management

 As a financial institution, Crossroads Credit Union must manage the risks it faces to achieve its business objectives.
 We use an enterprise risk management process to articulate the degree of risk the credit union is willing to accept to optimize value to the organization and its stakeholders.
 Enterprise risk management helps us identify, analyze and systematically address the risks inherent in our business.